Dynamic Weight Grafting: Localizing Finetuned Factual Knowledge in Transformers: Methodology

-\paragraph{Relation Extraction} We focus on the relation extraction task, which has been studied extensively in the NLP literature \citep{zhao2024comprehensivesurveyrelationextraction} and discussed in classic representation learning literature \citep{hinton1986distributed}.
-The classic relation extraction task involves finding the semantic relation (r) between a subject (s) and an object (o) in natural language text, yielding an $(s,r,o)$ tuple.
-In our setting, however, we focus on generative models, seeking to understand the mechanisms by which models correctly generate an object from an $(s,r,o)$ tuple given the subject and relation in a natural language prompt.
+\paragraph{Relation Completion} The classic relation extraction task involves finding the semantic relation (r) between a subject (s) and an object (o) in natural language text, yielding an $(s,r,o)$ tuple \citep{zhao2024comprehensivesurveyrelationextraction, hinton1986distributed}.
+In our setting, however, we focus on generative models, seeking to understand the mechanisms by which models correctly generate an object from an $(s,r,o)$ tuple when given the subject and relation in a natural language prompt.
+See \Cref{fig:position_vs_layer_vs_component} for an example.

-\paragraph{Weight Grafting} Given some pre-trained and finetuned model parameters $\theta^{\text{pre}}$ and $\theta^{\text{ft}}$, how might one localize the mechanisms responsible for the change in model behavior in the finetuned model?
-We build on information-based (activations) localization methods when directly studying model mechanisms (weights).

-Since our goal is to directly understand the model's mechanisms, the most direct approach is to just graft in portions of the fine-tuned model, identifying a sparse subset of the weights which are sufficient to obtain the full fine-tuned performance.
-For instance, \citet{panigrahi2023task} define a \textit{grafted} model $\boldsymbol{\tilde{\theta}}$ using a mask $\gamma$:
+\paragraph{Activation Patching} There has been a host of work which attempts localization based on the information flow through the residual stream vectors (hidden states) $\lambda(t,l)$ at token $t$ and layer $l$.
+The most popular of these approaches is broadly termed \emph{activation patching}, which we use to refer to any method that replaces some vectors $\lambda(t,l)$ with new vectors $\tilde{\lambda}(t,l)$ (including replacing the entire residual stream, a subspace of the residual stream, or the input/output of a specific model component). \citep{Heimersheim2024-nt, goldowskydill2023localizingmodelbehaviorpath, meng2022locating}.